DEERS Tri-fold (.pdf file format)

 Mail your health care provider's written prescription and payment and receive a 90-day supply of you medication.
 Register with the National Mail Order Pharmacy by calling 1-800-903-4680.
 Prescriptions are $3 for a 90-day supply of generic medications, or $9 for a 90-day supply of brand name medications.
 Credit card payments are accepted.

 TRICARE Network Pharmacies:

 These are pharmacies that have contracted with TRICARE to serve military beneficiaries.
-For a list, contact the TRICARE Service Center, 1-800-444-5445 or visit.
+For a list, call 1-800-444-5445.
 You can receive up to a 30-day supply at one time.
 You pay $3 for a 30-day supply of generic drugs or $9 for brand name drugs.

 Eligible beneficiaries can be reimbursed 80% of the full retail price after meeting the TRICARE annual deductible ($150 per person/$300 per family).
 You must pay full retail price than file a CHAMPUS Claim.

 The Delta/Select Retiree Dental program is a new dental program available to retirees of all ages, both under and over 65 and their spouses.
 The program is low-cost, and covers diagnostic and preventive procedures.
 To enroll, call 1-888-838-8737.
 Credit cards are accepted.
 (Learn more about the TRICARE Retiree Dental Program on our site and at the TRICARE Dental web site.